merging two dictionaries, retaining the greatest value among

 return merged

-Note the use of simple and descriptive variables (e.g. we use the
+Note the use of simple and descriptive variables (e.g. we use the variable name key

-This is reflected in the docstring of our function.
+in the docstring of our function.

 Consider the importance of the ordering of the conditional statement: